dripolles/polygen/README.md

 //go:generate polygen github.com/youruser/awesome/utils/convertslice.tgo convertintslice -t"a:int"`
 ```

 The first parameter is the package + template path.
-The second is the name of the output file (`.go` will be added automatically if absent).
 The `-t` flag lets you map your placeholder types to actual types.
 Of course, you can map as many types as you want.
+You can also add a second parameter to manually set the name of the output file (although you souldn't usually need it).

 polygen provides two template functions to help you create the "generic code" you need.